 - If there is more than 1 input column that specifies multiple files or sheets, then an output will be created for each possible permutation of input files/sheets in the row.
-E.g. 3 input files from column 1 x 4 sheets from column 2 = 12 outputs to process. - Excel sheet names are not case sensitive. - You cannot use wildcards for folder names. - Batch processing will ignore files in sub-folders. - All the files input to an input item or output from an output item should be the same file type as the original.
+E.g. 3 input files from column 1 x 4 sheets from column 2 = 12 outputs to process. - Excel sheet names are not case sensitive. - You cannot use wildcards for folder names. - Batch processing will ignore files in sub-folders.
+Add them as extra rows. - All the files input to an input item or output from an output item should be the same file type as the original.